->We cannot here say we always see the same thing, and afterwards conceive it once as the one (sc. a com bination of strokes or spots of colour) and once as the other (sc. as the intended representation of a sight), but we see each time something different.< for example, 'there are farmers at the market selling their products').
+>We cannot here say we always see the same thing, and afterwards conceive it once as the one (sc. a combination of strokes or spots of colour) and once as the other (sc. as the intended representation of a sight), but we see each time something different.<

+That the latter is the case is shown by our (also and above all) linguistic reactions, which do not have to differ from those to real scenes (when describing a market hustle and bustle we say, for example, 'there are farmers at the market selling their products').
 The fact that we react in this way indicates that such pictorial representations are familiar to us, that we have 'assimilated' them and that a constant aspect shapes our perception.
 A constant aspect only becomes salient when the aspects change, for example when a picture initially appears to us as a combination of colour spots and we have to make an effort to be able to recognise what is depicted in it.
 When we have succeeded, the aspect of the picture has changed.
-This is why LW then first explained the phenomenon in PI in terms of simple psychological test pictures such as the rabbit-duck head by the psychologist Jastrow.
+This is why LW first explained the phenomenon in PI in terms of simple psychological test pictures such as the rabbit-duck head by the psychologist Jastrow.
 That 'perceiving' and 'seeing-as' express different concepts is shown by the "categorical difference of the two 'objects' of seeing" (PPF § 111), which in perceiving is an object or scene, but in seeing-as "an internal relation between it and other objects" (e.g. seeing a resemblance in a face).
 (PPF § 247)